CDOT Promotes $700 Million I-70 Project After Hole Opens On Floyd Hill Overpass

-DENVER (CBS4) — A four-foot-wide block of road surface broke away from the deck of a Interstate 70 overpass in the foothills Wednesday morning, creating a hole which damaged several vehicles and required more than a full day to repair.
+DENVER (CBS4) – A 4 foot wide block of road surface broke away from the deck of a Interstate 70 overpass in the foothills Wednesday, creating a hole which damaged several vehicles and required more than a full day to repair.

 It also created an opportunity for the state agency in charge of highways to stress the need to approve funding for replacing a stretch of roadway that includes the overpass.